AGhafaryy/Book-Recommender-System/README.md

-### [DISCLAIMER]: This project was part of a university course, please advice your instructor before using it.
+### [DISCLAIMER]: This project was part of a university course, please advise your instructor before using it or check your school's academic integrity policy.